23Phantom08/halloween-theme/README.md

 In this GitHub repo, go into the themes folder, open the halloween-code file and copy the contents Paste the contents in the halloween.yaml file created under your Home Assistant themes folder.

+Download the image kuerbis.jpg and upload it to the "www" folder

 Restart Home-Assistant.

 After you have restarted Home Assistant, go to “Users” at the bottom left.
 Scroll down to “Themes” and change it to “Halloween.”